7mind/izumi/README.md

 Legacy Framework
 ================

-You may find legacy framework [here](https://github.com/pshirshov/izumi-legacy).
+You may find the legacy framework [here](https://github.com/pshirshov/izumi-legacy).